-Maniilaq IT support personnel are located in Kotzebue and travel between villages when needed.
-Maniilaq IT supports for all of the clinical LANs arid associated workstations in the Network are directed from Kotzebue.
+Maniilaq IT personnel are located in Kotzebue and travel between villages when needed.
+Maniilaq IT support for all of the clinical LANs and associated workstations in the Network are directed from Kotzebue.
 Third party service staff and ANTHC provide information technology support in Anchorage.
-During the course of this contract, Maniilaq expects to maintain this support with the successful carrier and ANTHC.
+During the course of this contract, Maniilaq expects to maintain this support with the successful offeror and ANTHC.